kvh/autonomous/readme.md

 Autonomous is a framework for building and deploying complex applications to the cloud.
-Autonomous lets you run and deploy web apps, task queues, massively parallel compute jobs, machine learning models, GPUs, and much more with a single unified framework for code and infrastructure.
+Autonomous lets you run and deploy web apps, task queues, massively parallel compute jobs, machine learning models, GPUs, streaming data flows, and much more with a single unified framework for code and infrastructure.

 Things you can build with Autonomous:

-- Stability AI slack bot
+- Async product and operations workflows
+- Credit risk underwriting application
 - Order flow processing and management
-- Credit risk underwriting application
 - Algorithmic trading bot
 - Content moderation pipeline
+- Stability AI slack bot

 Key features out of the box: